345877/345877/README.md

 - 👋 Hi, I’m @345877
 - 👀 I’m interested in coding .bat files
-- 🌱 I’m currently learning how to crate malware
+- 🌱 I’m currently learning how to create malware
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me You wont